Microsoft Word DOCX – export config usage

 <elements blocklabel="info">

-An <elements> can have a @fragmentlabel which means that the options underneath will only apply to PSML elements when their closest ancestor <fragment> has @labels containing this label.
+Where <elements> have a @fragmentlabel, the options underneath only apply to PSML elements when their closest ancestor <fragment> has @labels containing this label.
 Requires pso-docx version 0.8.27 or higher.

 <document>